AI Project Management in 2026: 5 Workflows That Ship Today

 Caveat

-These numbers come from organizations that actually adopted the AI features and integrated them into their workflows.
+These patterns describe organisations that actually adopted the AI features and integrated them into their workflows.
 Simply having AI in your tool stack doesn't help if nobody uses it.
+Run a thirty-day pilot on your real project data and measure the hours saved before extrapolating from any vendor claim.

 Getting Started with AI-Powered PM